lufton/esphome-inv-8851/readme.md

 `version` should be one of `1` (confirmed firmware version: 0005) or `2` (confirmed firmware version: 8100).
 Right now there are several protocol versions.
 They are pretty similar except they have a bit different packets length. `144/90` bytes for version=1 and `148/94` bytes for version=2 (state and config data block length respectively).
 If you experience problems with changing parameters it could mean that you should try other value (you can use `substitutions→version` parameter).
 It's only my guess, but it looks like version 1 is not compatible with newer firmware, so try using version 2 for newer models.
 Also you should see warning messages in logs if you peaked wrong version.

 ## 24v vs 48v version

 24v and 48v files are different only in configuration of some entities witch has no sense for 24v version (bms_cell_09_voltage — bms_cell_16_voltage) and minimum/maximum values for some number entities (as they depend on voltage).
 So in theory flashing "wrong" configuration shouldn't make any harm to ESP or inverter.

 ## ...-local.yaml

 This project build to be as simple is possible, so in most cases you woudn't need those files.
 Regular `.yaml` file will download latest stable version from this repository and use it upon build process.
 But if you want to customize configuration or you plan to change files in `packages` or `components` directories, than you probably want to use those.
+Also `-local.yaml` files include debugging by default.

 ## inverter_maximum_power

 First of all there are two places you can find `inverter_maximum_power` parameter:

 * Under `substitutions` section of example files
 * Under `number` configuration section